MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/index.md

 - How to use App services, which allow your Universal Windows Platform (UWP) app to share data and functionality with other apps.
 - How to use background tasks, which allow a UWP app to do work while the app itself is not in the foreground.
 - How to discover connected devices, launch an app on another device, and communicate with an app service on a remote device so that you can create user experiences that flow across devices.
+- How to choose the right technology to extend and componentize your app.
 - How to add and configure a splash screen for your app.

 ## The app lifecycle